Carina-P/hire-hens/README.md

 - US_011: As a user, I want to pay, for the contents in my cart, in a secure way, with a credit card.

-- US_012: As a user, I want to be able to buy things even if I am not logged in.
-And if I am logged in I want my personal information for delivery, to be shown at checkout time.
+- US_012: As a user that is logged in I want to be able to save my delivery and contact information to be shown in checkout form every time I checkout.

 - US_013: As a user, I want to be able to see my profile information with my order history.